 To mark the day, NCSA and TRUSTe, the leading global Data Privacy Management Company, published their 2016 Consumer Privacy Index.
 Their Infographic has a lot of interesting statistics and shows that privacy and data security are on the minds of most people in one form or another but they don’t really know what to do about it.

-To do your part on Data Privacy Day, take a few minutes to follow the advice of NCSA to make your data secure.
+To do your part for Data Privacy Day, take a few minutes to follow the advice of NCSA to make your data secure.

 Data Privacy Day Tips – Keep your computer clean